Home » Movies » Interstellar (2014)

 Iconic Quotes

-- “Love is the one thing we’re capable of perceiving that transcends dimensions of time and space.” – Amelia Brand
+• “Love is the one thing that transcends time and space.” – Amelia Brand

 Easter Eggs and Hidden Details